Comb Duck

 What Does the Comb Duck Eat?

-The Comb Duck's diet is diverse, primarily consisting of aquatic vegetation, seeds, and small invertebrates.
-During the wet season, they feast on a variety of seeds and grains from submerged plants, including those of rice and water lilies.
+The Comb Duck's diet primarily consists of aquatic vegetation, seeds, and small invertebrates.
+During the wet season, when food is abundant, they focus on consuming the seeds and leaves of aquatic plants.
+Their broad, flat bills are well-suited for sifting through water and mud, allowing them to efficiently gather food.

 Comb Duck Behavior and Social Structure